aprekas/adblockannoyer/README.md

 #  adblockannoyer

-You can see them <a href="http://www.brittonupchurch.com">here</a>.

-An adblock display alternative that would actually work.
-And is funny.
+Make adblock as annoying to your site visitors as it is to you.

-Lots of stuff gets shown to adblock users, mostly a variation of "We need money from ads, shame on you".
-But whiny messages are all still better than ads.  **If visitors block an ad, show them something worse than ads.**
+**If visitors block your ad, just show them something worse than ads.**

-I've created HTML5 banners.
-Put them into your site folder to display when your ads are blocked.
+You can see videos of the banners <a href="http://www.brittonupchurch.com/adblock-annoyer">here</a>.

 ##  usage

-Download whichever banners you want to use.

-(The initial ones are 300 x 250.
-If you want a different size, message me: tobritton@gmail.com)
+Take whichever banners you want to use.
+The initial ones are 300 x 250.
+If you want a different size, message me: tobritton@gmail.com.
+I'm happy to make more.

-Put this in your HTML before your closing body tag:
+Put this in your HTML before the closing body tag:

 ```<script>
     // this line executes the entire code once page is loaded